-Elaine and Layne discovered Paint Ontario in 2018 as exhibitors and were so impressed with the entire experience that they returned last year as both exhibitors and demonstrators.
-Layne’s acrylic won last year’s Wildlife Choice Award.
-Not only did they both wow gallery audiences with their demonstrations, Elaine donated her finished painting and it was raffled off (raffle tickets were free with every gallery admittance).
+Elaine and Layne discovered Paint Ontario in 2018 as exhibitors and were so impressed with the entire experience that they have returned every year since as both exhibitors and demonstrators.
+Layne’s acrylic won 2019’s Wildlife Choice Award and last year Elaine won Honourable Mention in our Faces portrait category.
+Not only have they both impressed gallery audiences with their demonstrations, Elaine has donated her finished paintings to be raffled off (raffle tickets were free with every gallery admittance).
 Thank-you Elaine!
-We know our patrons are looking forward to seeing this wonderful pair of artists again this year.
-They will be at the museum on the afternoon of March 28th at 2:00 p.m.
-Be sure to visit their website to learn more about the work of these two talented artists.
+You can visit Layne and Elaine at their website to learn more about the work of these two talented artists: Kingfisher Studio

 Astra has participated in solo and group shows as well as plein air events – winning multiple awards along the way.
 Her medium is acrylic on canvas and her signature work uses bright, bold colours translating the landscape into shapes.

 Winner of Paint Ontario awards in 2018, 2019 and 2020.

 Astra is another of our pioneering artists who took on the challenge of creating an online demonstration for Paint Ontario, be sure to view her video by visiting the link at the bottom of this page.